Quick Answer

 Another key difference between private yoga and group classes in a yoga studio is the level of attention you'll receive from your guide.
 Your teacher has to split their time and attention between all students in a group class.
 But in a private yoga class, your teacher can give you their undivided attention, which can help you learn poses more effectively and stay safe while practicing.

-If you're interested in trying private yoga, find an experienced and certified teacher who can help you tailor your practice to your needs and abilities.
+If you're interested in trying private yoga, find an experienced and certified teacher who can help you tailor your practice to your needs and abilities — most are Yoga Alliance-registered through programs like the 200-hour RYT, which is a useful baseline to look for.
 Private yoga can be an extremely beneficial addition to your regular yoga practice, but it's essential to find the right teacher.

 Private yoga sessions are convenient, comfortable, and flexible.
 Your private lessons will give you comprehensive instruction while at the same time providing you with personalized teachings that you just can’t get in a group class at a studio.